Cilantro Lime Quinoa is a healthier version of your favorite Chipotle rice made with protein packed quinoa and full of flavor. Jump to Recipe

 For a long time, I have been making my own versions at home using white rice, brown rice, and cauliflower rice and recently I started making it with quinoa as well and I love it.
 The extra protein will keep you full longer and the nutty taste and texture pair perfectly with the cilantro and lime.

 I usually serve this as a side dish and then save the extra for lunchtime meal prep.
 It is the perfect base for a lunchtime bowl.
 Just pile on any leftover protein you have around, throw in some fresh veggies, and lunch is ready to go.
-I made this Rotisserie Chicken Fajita Bowl using this quinoa a few weeks back and it's the easiest thing to make on Sunday for quick lunches all week.

 Tips for Making Cilantro Lime Quinoa